collinmcneese/hab_opbldr_update/README.md

 # Habitat On-Prem Builder Update (hab_opbldr_update)

 Chef Effortless package which provides scheduling mechanism to run regular updates of an On-Prem Habitat Builder.
+This is a reference repo and should be modified for actual usage with either [direct cookbook update](#direct-cookbook-update) or [toml method](#toml-method)

 ## Pre-Requisites